lachrist/vscode-juvix/HACKING.md

 ## Publishing

 The following steps assume that you have a publisher account.
-Conntact the Juvix team to get access to the publisher account.
+Contact the Juvix team to get access to the publisher account.
 Assuming you have access to the publisher account, you can publish the extension by running the following commands.

 ```